hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 ```

 Note that we need to check for firstFrame, otherwise we might do this to the last frame, which can also be short!
 In the latter case, you might want to zero the rest of the buffer, or maintain your own ring buffers and feed that to `sceAudioOutputBlocking` (this is necessary for smooth looping, too).

+Although of course you don't actually need a bool to determine the first frame, you can also just call `sceAtracGetNextDecodePosition`, though the return value isn't super easy to interpret.

 If the end is reached and looping is off, *outFinishFlag is set to 1, otherwise 0 is written (including when looping).